WHILE THE KIDS ARE AWAY THE FIRE PROTECTION MUST STAY

 WHAT IS THE LEVEL OF EXIT DISCHARGE?

-Finally, for education facilities, flexible and open floor plans that have more than 300 students per room, require at least 2 means of egress.
-They must open to separate atmospheres.
-It’s important that your local fire marshal or authority with jurisdiction signs off on these floor plans and configurations.
+Lastly, for education facilities, flexible and open floor plans that have more than 300 students per room, require at least two means of egress.
+They also must open to separate atmospheres.
+It’s important that your local fire marshal or authority having jurisdiction (AHJ) signs off on these floor plans and configurations.